Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsection{Zero-shot Evaluation Methods}

-The zero-shot methods do not need to train any architectures (i.e., $\mathcal{A}^t=\emptyset$).
-It can directly score architectures for their performance without any training.
-Because it does not require any training and the score of architectures is time-saving, it has an extremely low cost.
-Please note that the zero-shot evaluation methods cannot directly evaluate the absolute performance of a given architecture (i.e., the score for performance is not equal to the performance).
+For all searched architectures, they do not need to be trained on GPUs (i.e., $\mathcal{A}^{EEM}=\emptyset$), instead of evaluating them by scoring function as shown in Fig.~\ref{zero_shot_workflow}.
+Based on the type of scoring function, the zero-shot methods can be mainly classified into \emph{parameter-level methods} and \emph{architecture-level methods}.
+In addition, the scoring function is typically a mathematical formula that does not rely on pre-built evaluation methods.
+Thus, the runtime of the zero-shot method is the evaluation time to obtain the score.
+Because getting the score of architecture is often time-saving, it has an extremely low cost.
+Please note that zero-shot methods cannot directly evaluate the absolute performance of a given architecture.
 It can only rank the architectures based on the score of the performance.
-The zero-shot methods can be mainly classified into \emph{parameter-level methods} and \emph{architecture-level methods}.